trombik/ansible-role-example/README.md

 # ansible-role-example

-A brief description of the role goes here.
+A role as an example.

 # Requirements